mootools/mootools-more/README.md

 [Travis](https://travis-ci.org/) testing uses [PhantomJS](http://phantomjs.org/) which is a headless browser.
 When connected to [Sauce Labs](https://saucelabs.com/) then it is possible to choose any number of [different Browsers and Platforms](https://saucelabs.com/platforms).
 You will need in this case to change the login key so it will match your account.

-To add new Browsers in [Sauce Labs](https://saucelabs.com/) testing you can do some changes in the __[Gruntfile.js](https://github.com/mootools/mootools-core/blob/master/Gruntfile.js)__:

- - add a new browser to the custom launchers already in the Gruntfile.

-		customLaunchers: {
-			chrome_linux: {
-				base: 'SauceLabs',
-				browserName: 'chrome',
-				platform: 'linux'
-			},

- - add the chosen browser to a task (max 3 browsers per task if you are using a free account):

-		sauce2: {
-			port: 9877,
-			browsers: [
-				'safari7',
-				'safari6',
-				'safari5_osx10_6'
-			],

-	These tasks can be chained so its possible to test more than 3 browsers on the same test.
-But not more than 3 paralel.

-__Example of a task chain:__
-(This will run [registered tasks](http://gruntjs.com/api/grunt.task)that have been defined in the steps described before.)

-		grunt.registerTask('default:travis', [
-			'clean',
-			'packager:all',
-			'packager:specs',
-			'karma:sauce1',
-			'karma:sauce2',
-			'karma:sauce3',
-			'karma:sauce4'
-			// 'karma:sauce5',
-			// 'karma:sauce6'
-		])

 #### Browsers, Platforms, and More